zealot128/ruby-acme-cli/README.md

 $ ruby --version
 ruby 2.2.3p173 (2015-08-18 revision 51636) [x86_64-linux]

-$ gem install letsencrypt-cli
+$ gem install acme-cli

-$ letsencrypt-cli --version
+$ acme-cli --version
 0.2.0
 ```

 ### Troubleshooting Ruby version

 Unfortunately, most Linux distributions does not ship a current Ruby version (Version 1.9.3 or 2.0).
+Check, if your ruby version is at least 2.2.
+Otherwise you need to update the Ruby.

 If you are installing this as a non-root user, you might want to try RVM.
 Installation itself needs no root, but needs some packages: